 Trailfinder Lodge Lab-dormitory complex accommodates thirty people in two bedrooms and two dorm-style rooms; a main room for dining and meetings; a fully equipped kitchen with a four burner stove and two refrigerators; two bathrooms with showers; a wood stove and additional gas heating.
 Three additional cabins can house forty additional people (large cabin with 20 beds and 2 smaller cabins, each with 10 beds); cabins have fully-equipped kitchens and bathrooms with showers.
 In addition, a tent camping area can accommodate 4-5 tents.
-Other resources include wifi, several weather stations, vertebrate study skins, herbarium, insect collection, and trail system.
-We do not have a caterer or cleaning staff.
+Other resources include wifi, several weather stations, vertebrate study skins, herbarium, insect collection, microscopes, a library, and trail system.
+We do not have a caterer or janitorial service.
 Visitors are expected to provide their own food and clean the facilities before leaving the Reserve.

 Resident staff live on-site, and are available for assistance.
 Staff offices are located in the Trailfinder Lodge.
 Roads are plowed during the winter, but we highly recommend calling ahead for road conditions.
 The California Highway Patrol requires that you always carry snow chains during the winter months.